- 4 minutes to read

 Before you begin

-Ensure you comply with the prerequisites and install the Nodinite Log File Parser Monitoring Agent.
+Ensure you meet the prerequisites and have installed the Nodinite Log File Parser Monitoring Agent.

 Step 1: Add a new monitoring configuration